mdlindsey/npm-react-casino/README.md

 - `suit` - Suit of the card (spades, clubs, diamons, hearts) abbreviated with a single letter (eg: S, C, D, H); if none is specified the back of a card will be shown instead
 - `face` - Face of the card (Ace, King, Queen, etc) abbreviated with a single letter (eg: A, K, Q, J, T, 9, etc); if none is specified the back of a card will be shown instead
-- `width` - Width of the card
-- `height` - Height of the card
 - `onClick` - Callback that is executed when a card is clicked; receives `(event,card)` parameters
 - `onHover` - Callback that is executed when a card is hovered over; receives `(event,card)` parameters
-- `style` - styles object to apply to the wrapper
+- `style` - Styles object to apply to the card image
-- `className` - When supplied with a string, only the string you supply will be used, overriding the default classes; if supplied with an array, your supplied classes will be applied in addition to the default classes
+- `className` - Classes array to apply to the wrapper; when supplied with a string, only the string you supply will be used, overriding the default classes; if supplied with an array, your supplied classes will be applied in addition to the default classes

 ### Hands